-Ever since we finished renovating our bathroom (check that out here), we had a super ugly soap dispenser that just wasn’t cutting it.
-A plastic dollar store dispenser next to my beautiful carrera marble floor and floating vanity?
-Yeah, I don’t think so.
+Ever since we finished renovating our bathroom (check that out here), we had an old soap dispenser that just wasn’t cutting it.
+Time to make a DIY mason jar soap dispenser!

 Then I grabbed some flat white spray paint for the lid.
 I figured that spraying the lid would give the jar a more clean, finished feeling.